rafaelsetragni/flutter_responsive/README.md

 # IMPORTANT NOTES:

-* This pluggin was based on [Bootstrap Web Project](https://getbootstrap.com/), but do not implement all its features (not yet).
+* This plugin was based on [Bootstrap Web Project](https://getbootstrap.com/), but do not implement all its features (not yet).
 * The column responsivity is based on his closest parent widget size, not over the screen size, such as Bootstrap.
 * All the widgets contains margin, padding, width, height (maximun and minimum edges), such as ```div``` Html element.
 * Fell free to improve and change this project.